Building a Topological Network from a Road Dataset | Using the TopologyBuilder

 8. Add Two CoordinateExtractors

-We are going to use two CoordinateExtractors to get the first and last coordinates of each line feature.
+We will use two CoordinateExtractors to retrieve the first and last coordinates of each line feature.
 Add two CoordinateExtractors to the canvas and connect them both to the Junction.

 6.jpg

 Double-click on the first CoordinateExtractor to open the parameters.
-Here we are going to find the first coordinate of each road.
+Here, we will find the first coordinate of each road.
 Set the Mode to Specify Coordinate.
 Expand the Specify Coordinates section of the transformer.
 Set Coordinate Index to 0, X Attribute to _x0, and Y Attribute to _y0.
 Click OK to confirm.

 7.jpg

-Now, we are going to repeat this process with CoordinateExtractor_2 to find the last coordinate of each road.
+Now, we will repeat this process with CoordinateExtractor_2 to determine the last coordinate of each road.
 However, we need to specify different coordinate values.
 Set Coordinate Index to -1, X Attribute to _x1, and Y Attribute to _y1.
 Click OK to confirm.

 8.jpg